networknt/light-4j/README.md

 There are two ways to start your project:

 ### Swagger code generator
-If you have swagger yaml specification, then you can use [swagger-codegen](https://networknt.github.io/light-java/tools/swagger-codegen/) to generate a working project.
+If you have OpenAPI/Swagger specification, then you can use [swagger-codegen](https://networknt.github.io/light-java/tools/swagger-codegen/) to generate a working project.
 This is the recommended way to start your REST API project.
 Here are the steps: